Tesla unveils the new Roadster

 The Tesla Semi tackles this classic truck safety problem using tech

 Tesla has unveiled a new Roadster, the new version of its original sports car.
-It’s the fastest production car ever made, according to Elon us, with speeds of just 1.9 seconds for 0 to 60 4.2 seconds for 0 to 100.
+It’s the fastest production car ever made, according to Elon Musk, with speeds of just 1.9 seconds for 0 to 60 4.2 seconds for 0 to 100.
 It can handle a quarter mile in 8.9 seconds.

 “This is the base model,” Musk said, then went on to mention that its top speed is above 250 mph. and it has a 200 kWh battery pack that offers 630 miles of highway driving range.